tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 suite
 : The cipher suite used to encrypt ClientHelloInner.

-key_share
-: The KeyShareEntry carrying the client's public ephemeral key share used to derive the ESNI key.

 record_digest
-: A cryptographic hash of the ESNIConfig structure from which the ESNI key was obtained, i.e., from the first byte of "version" to the end of the structure.
+: A cryptographic hash of the ECHOConfig structure from which the ECHO key was obtained, i.e., from the first byte of "version" to the end of the structure.
 This hash is computed using the hash function associated with `suite`.

-encrypted_sni
+enc
+: The HPKE encapsulated key, used by servers to decrypt the corresponding encrypted_ch field.

+encrypted_ch
-: The serialized ClientHelloInner structure, AEAD-encrypted using cipher suite "suite" and the key generated as described below.
+: The serialized and encrypted ClientHelloInner structure, AEAD-encrypted using cipher suite "suite" and the key generated as described below.
 {:br}

-If the server accepts ESNI, it does not send this extension.
+If the server accepts ECHO, it does not send this extension.
-If it rejects ESNI, then it sends the following structure in
+If it rejects ECHO, then it sends the following structure in
 EncryptedExtensions:

 ~~~
    struct {
-       ESNIConfig retry_keys<1..2^16-1>;
+       ECHOConfig retry_keys<1..2^16-1>;
    } ServerEncryptedCH;
 ~~~

 retry_keys
-: One or more ESNIConfig structures containing the keys that the client should use on subsequent connections to encrypt the ClientESNIInner structure.
+: One or more ECHOConfig structures containing the keys that the client should use on subsequent connections to encrypt the ClientECHOInner structure.

-This protocol also defines the "esni_required" alert, which is sent by the client when it offered an "encrypted_server_name" extension which was not accepted by the server.
+This protocol also defines the "echo_required" alert, which is sent by the client when it offered an "encrypted_server_name" extension which was not accepted by the server.

-# The "esni_nonce" extension {#esni-nonce}
+# The "echo_nonce" extension {#echo-nonce}

-When using ESNI, the client MUST also add an extension of type "esni_nonce" to the ClientHelloInner (but not to the outer ClientHello).

-The encrypted SNI is carried in an "encrypted_server_name" extension, defined as follows:
+When using ECHO, the client MUST also add an extension of type "echo_nonce" to the ClientHelloInner (but not to the outer ClientHello).
+This extension is defined as follows:

 ~~~
    enum {
-       esni_nonce(0xffce), (65535)
+       echo_nonce(0xffce), (65535)
    } ExtensionType;

    struct {
        uint8 nonce[16];
-   } ESNINonce;
+   } ECHONonce;
 ~~~~

 nonce
 : A 16-byte nonce exported from the HPKE encryption context.
-See {{send-esni}}
+See {{send-echo}}
 for details about its computation.

-Finally, requirements in {{client-behavior}} and {{server-behavior}} require implementations to track, alongside each PSK established by a previous connection, whether the connection negotiated this extension with the "esni_accept" response type.
-If so, this is referred to as an "ESNI PSK".
+Finally, requirements in {{client-behavior}} and {{server-behavior}} require implementations to track, alongside each PSK established by a previous connection, whether the connection negotiated this extension with the "echo_accept" response type.
+If so, this is referred to as an "ECHO PSK".
-Otherwise, it is a "non-ESNI PSK".
+Otherwise, it is a "non-ECHO PSK".
 This may be implemented by adding a new field to client and server session states.

 ## Incorporating Outer Extensions {#outer-extensions}